xoblite/BreakoutGardener/README.md

 **Breakout Gardener** is a framework application based on [Node.js®](https://nodejs.org/) and using the [i2c-bus](https://github.com/fivdi/i2c-bus) library.
 The name is a pun on the Pimoroni [Breakout Garden](https://shop.pimoroni.com/collections/breakout-garden), as the project started out as a way to present various sensor data on that system's OLED display.
 As geeky projects often do, however, it eventually grew into something bigger, with more elaborate interworking...

-Breakout Gardener will initially support the following devices and sensors (I2C unless otherwise noted) through modules:
+Breakout Gardener initially supports the following devices and sensors (I2C unless otherwise noted) through modules:

 - **ADS1015**: Texas Instruments ADS1015 Analog-To-Digital Converter ([example](https://shop.pimoroni.com/products/enviro-phat))
 - **BMP280**: Bosch Sensortec BMP280 Barometric Pressure Sensor ([example](https://shop.pimoroni.com/products/enviro-phat))